Steve Jackson – consultant clinical scientist

 Judith joined The Christie as a trainee clinical scientist having completed her degree in Physics from the University of Leeds and PhD in Experimental Nuclear Structure Physics from The University of Manchester.
 Judith leads the support of our trainee clinical scientists and is heavily involved with the group’s teaching activities.
 Her clinical work stretches across much of the group’s regional service.

-Michael Dubec – principal clinical scientist
+Dr Michael Dubec – principal clinical scientist

 Michael joined the MR group in 2014 after completing a BSc (Hons) in Physics, an MSc in Medical Radiation Physics and an MSc in Clinical Science (Medical Physics) as part of the NHS Scientist Training Programme.
-In addition to his clinical duties, Michael is heavily involved with developing MR for radiotherapy planning, guidance and assessing treatment response and was co-author of the IPEM national guidance on MR for radiotherapy treatment planning.
-He is also currently undertaking a part-time PhD entitled ‘Optimising oxygen-enhanced MRI biomarkers of hypoxia for use in advanced radiotherapy’.
+Michael completed his PhD entitled ‘Optimising MRI biomarkers of hypoxia for use in advanced radiotherapy’ in March 2025.

 Dr James Harkin – principal clinical scientist